What is one of your favorite memories from your time at UMass?

 What advice would you give to incoming UMass students or freshman year you?

-Tell us about research you’ve been involved in or your honors thesis:
+Tell us about the research you’ve been involved in or your honors thesis:

 What is your biggest takeaway from UMass?